turingschool/front-end-curriculum/lessons/module-2/jquery-jigsaw.md

 ### Selectors

 * Start here: [The basics of jQuery and the selector.](https://medium.com/@jaeger.rob/jquery-selectors-the-absolute-basics-d781500c722c#.q6q4j61fj)
-* How do you write a basic jQuery selector?
-How does it differ from using vanilla JavaScript?
-* What data type does the jQuery selector syntax use?
 * How do you select HTML elements using element names, ID, or class?
 * What are the different ways to chain selectors?
 For instance, how would you select an element that has a class of “bordered-content” AND “ad-aside”?
 * How can you select many elements with different classes and IDs in a single selector statement?
 For instance, how can you select an element with the ID of "main" and a different element with an ID of "secondary"?